dade92/next-example/README.md

 To launch the web server locally.
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+IMPORTANT:
+The local instance will connect to the local mongo db, wit username `root` and password `password`.
 In order to connect to the mongoDB instance locally, you have to provide proper credentials using the environment variables `MONGO_DB_USERNAME` and `MONGO_DB_PASSWORD`.

-The local instance will connect to the local mongo db, wit username `root` and password `password`.
+MAKE SURE you are passing the correct environment variables, otherwise the app will not connect to the db.

 In the local instance there is already a user with username `test` and password `password`.

 ## Testing